EXCLUSIVE-Alibaba-backed logistics firm Best weighs sale in strategic review -sources

 ($1 = 6.4630 Chinese yuan renminbi)

-(Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee and Carmel Crimmins)
+(Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee, Carmel Crimmins and Ramakrishnan M.)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))